enova/givens/README.md

 ---
 ## Usage

 When you call `given(myKey, callback)`, givens stores the callback function you give it.
 When you go to retrieve the key (via `given.myKey`) givens will execute the most recent callback you have given for the key, and cache the value.
-Additionally, if you call `given()` inside a describe, the callback will revert to the previous one given for `myKey` after executing all tests in the describe.
+Additionally, if you call `given()` inside a describe, the callback will revert to the previous one given for `myKey` after executing all tests in the describe, allowing you to override a given value for a set of tests.
 The cache is cleared after every test.

 ```javascript
 describe('basic overriding behavior', () => {